j-l-m/Android_Mobile_Project/README.md

 # Android_Mobile_Project
-The team will use git to mmaintain the project and improve cohesion
+The team will use git to maintain the project and improve cohesion